Updated: May 16

-And Why You Should Follow Them on Instagram
+And Why You Should Follow Them on Instagram and TikTok

 As an ethical fashion designer, my core brand mission is heavily rooted in environmental sustainability and fashion industry worker rights.